EdwardAndrew/DiscordSocialMediaBot/Readme.md

 Run the server: `./start.sh`

+This script perfroms a 'DryRun' which will persist the ids of the posts and tweets that have already been posted.
+This prevents a spam of messages going into the channel when you first start the server.

 Stop the server: `./stop.sh`

 State is persisted in `socialmediabot.data` which is created the first time the script runs.
 This is necessary to know which of the posts / tweets from the apis have already been posted in the discord channel.